History of Guyana: The Jagdeo years

-In 2000, Guyana would be described in The 21st Century World Atlas reference book as suffering from a "lack of basic structures and services", and "poorly developed" fishing, livestock, and forest resources, while praised for "great efforts...in the farming and industrial sectors".
-National elections were held on March 19, 2001, three months later than planned as the election committees said they were unprepared.
-Fears that the violence that marred the previous election led to monitoring by foreign bodies, including Jimmy Carter.
+In 2000, Guyana would be described in The 21st Century World Atlas reference book as suffering from a "lack of basic structures and services", and "poorly developed" fishing, livestock, and forest resources, while praised for "great efforts [...] in the farming and industrial sectors".
+National elections were held on 19 March 2001, three months later than planned, as the election committees said they were unprepared.
+Fears that the violence that marred the previous election led to monitoring by foreign bodies, including U.S. President Jimmy Carter.
 In March incumbent President Jagdeo won the election with a voter turnout of over 90%.
 Meanwhile, tensions with Suriname were seriously strained by a dispute over their shared maritime border after Guyana had allowed oil-prospectors licence to explore the areas.
-The same year, a law passed allowing the government "expropriate property in the public interest", but the U.S. State Department noted, in 2022, that there were "no recent cases of expropriation."
+The same year, a law passed allowing the government "expropriate property in the public interest", but in 2022 the U.S. State Department noted that there were "no recent cases of expropriation."

-In December 2002, Hoyte died, with Robert Corbin replacing him as leader of the PNC.
+In December 2002, Desmond Hoyte died, with Robert Corbin replacing him as leader of the PNC.
 He agreed to engage in 'constructive engagement' with Jagdeo and the PPP.
 The same year, five escapees from a jail in Georgetown "embarked on a spree of murders, kidnappings, and robberies", calling themselves guerrilla fighters who were resisting the government.
 These massacres resulted in the emergency of a paramilitary unit known as the Phantom Squad, led by Shaheed "Roger" Khan, an Indo-Guyanese drug trafficker of cocaine, which engaged in many extrajudicial killings, primarily of Black criminals, which lasted six years, leading some to say the country had become a narco-state.

 The PPP/C would win re-election in 2006.
 However, a political opposition party, Alliance for Change, formed by those who had defected from the PPP/C and the PNC, performed "surprisingly well", gaining it six seats in the country's parliament.
 Previously, scholars had argued that the country had suffered from violence and rioting during the election campaigns in 1996 and 2001.

 During the 2005 Georgetown flood, 34 people were killed and many crops were destroyed; around 37% to 39% of the population was in some way impacted.
 In 2013, the Hope Canal was completed to address the flooding.

-In May 2008, President Bharrat Jagdeo was a signatory to the UNASUR Constitutive Treaty of the Union of South American Nations.
-On February 12, 2010, Guyana ratified its membership in the Union of South American Nations (UNASUR).
+In May 2008, President Jagdeo was a signatory to the UNASUR Constitutive Treaty of the Union of South American Nations.
+On 12 February 2010, Guyana ratified its membership in the Union of South American Nations (UNASUR).